 Ae 250.
 Reading and Independent Study.
 Units to be arranged; first, second, third terms.
 Graded pass/fail only.

-Ae/AM/CE/ME 265 ab.
+Ae/AM/CE/ME/Ge 265 ab.
 Static and Dynamic Failure of Brittle Solids and Interfaces, from the Micro to the Mega.
 9 units (3-0-6); first term.
 Prerequisites: Ae/AM/CE/ME 102 abc (concurrently) or equivalent and/or instructor's permission.
 Linear elastic fracture mechanics of homogeneous brittle solids (e.g. geo-materials, ceramics, metallic glasses); small scale yielding concepts; experimental methods in fracture, fracture of bi-material interfaces with applications to composites as well as bonded and layered engineering and geological structures; thin-film and micro-electronic components and systems; dynamic fracture mechanics of homogeneous engineering materials; dynamic shear dominated failure of coherent and incoherent interfaces at all length scales; dynamic rupture of frictional interfaces with application to earthquake source mechanics; allowable rupture speeds regimes and connections to earthquake seismology and the generation of Tsunamis.
-Only Part a will be offered in 2020-21.
-Instructor: Rosakis.
+Not offered 2021-2022.